al3xi0escu/LPTHW/Exercise summaries.md

 ## LPTHW : Exercise 3
 ### Summary
 Today I learned math signs in python.
 I also wrote code.
 And I also made my code run.

+# 2017-02-08
+## LPTHW : Exercise 4
+### Summary
+Today I learned about commenting.I learned how to comment.I also learned what to comment